SalmonMode/salmonmode.github.io/_posts/2020-05-11-lets-talk-about-cypress.md

 #### How is this harmful?

 Yet more negativity towards Selenium, and more excuses for poor tests.
+It suggests that their tests were fine, it's just Selenium that was the problem.
+It ignores the reality that explicit waits are absolutely necessary when a site uses AJAX.
+It also claims that Cypress somehow isn't flaky, and those that use it will never have nondeterministic tests, despite the fact that it recommends they write nondeterministic tests.

-You may have noticed me copying and pasting the same critiques over and over again.
+You may have noticed me copying and pasting the same core critiques over and over again.
 Well, that's because there's a pretty common theme running through their website and the claims they make about their product, and I didn't see much point in breaking out the thesaurus to see how many ways I could write "they have completely unjustified hate for Selenium and will take every opportunity to attack it".

 ## That's just a few parts of their main site.